dgrauet/cline-rules/Workflows/self-improving-cline.md

 <options>["Yes — proceed", "No — end workflow"]</options>
 </ask_followup_question>
 ```
-If “No — end workflow”, conclude briefly and stop.
+If "No — end workflow", conclude briefly and stop.

 ## 2) Offer Reflection